Melanesia: Ancient history

 The people of Melanesia have a distinctive ancestry.
 According to the Southern Dispersal theory, hominid populations from Africa dispersed along the southern edge of Asia some 50,000 to 100,000 years ago.
 For some, the endpoint of this ancient migration was the ancient continent of Sahul, a single landmass comprising both the areas that are now Australia and New Guinea.
 At that time, they were united by a land bridge, because sea levels were lower than in the present day.
 The first migration into Sahul was over 40,000 years ago.
 Some migrants settled in the part that is now New Guinea, while others continued south and became the aboriginal inhabitants of Australia.

 Another wave of Austronesian migrants, originating ultimately from Taiwan, arrived in Melanesia much later, probably between 4000 and 3000 BC.
 They settled mostly along the north coast of New Guinea and on the islands to its north and east.
 When they arrived, they came into contact with the much more ancient indigenous Papuan-speaking peoples.

-Some late-20th-century scholars developed a theory, known as the “Polynesian theory,” that there then followed a long period of interaction between these newcomers and the pre-existing inhabitants that led to many complex genetic, linguistic, and cultural mixing and other changes among the descendants of all the groups.
+Some late-20th-century scholars developed a theory, known as the "Polynesian theory", that there then followed a long period of interaction between these newcomers and the pre-existing inhabitants that led to many complex genetic, linguistic, and cultural mixing and other changes among the descendants of all the groups.
 This theory was later called into question, however, by the findings of a genetic study published by Temple University in 2008.
 That study found that neither Polynesians nor Micronesians have much genetic relation to Melanesians.
 The study's results suggest that, after ancestors of the Polynesians, having developed sailing outrigger canoes, migrated out of East Asia, they moved quickly through the Melanesian area, mostly without settling there, and instead continued on to areas east of Melanesia, finally settling in those areas.

 The genetic evidence suggests that they left few descendants in Melanesia, and therefore probably "only intermixed to a very modest degree with the indigenous populations there".
 The study did find a small Austronesian genetic signature (below 20%) in some of the Melanesian groups who speak Austronesian languages, but found no such signature at all in Papuan-speaking groups.

+Demographics

+The countries and territories in this table are categorised according to the scheme for geographic subregions used by the United Nations.
+The information shown follows sources in cross-referenced articles; where sources differ, provisos have been clearly indicated.
+These territories and regions are subject to various additional categorisations, depending on the source and purpose of each description.